__________________________________________________________________

 humankind as a divine record of our earliest history.

-people think earth is physically different from the past so that original
+Some people think earth is physically different from the past, so that original

 river and land formations no more exist.
 But earth’s surface features were here